Underwater Videographer Career Profile

 Apprenticeship is also possible where you need to learn skills from a more senior videographers.

-Join the Underwater Videographers Group in STEP 8 to learn more and even interact with the educational institutions that will help you secure your dream career!
+Join the Underwater Videographers Group in the OZT Community to learn more and even interact with the educational institutions that will help you secure your dream career!

 Certain animal careers require some form of legal certification to prove that you can indeed do the work, and work with the necessary equipment.

 Although not required by law, certifications may help workers establish their credentials and enhance their skills.